BDeMo/homepage/_pages/about.md

 - **Distributed Learning and Optimization**:
 Distributed learning is the last one I majored in.
-The works explore the heterogeneity composition in federated learning primarily from the perspective of information composition, with methods towards information theory and optimization (e.g., maximum expectation algorithms and Bayesian learning).
-Also involved in the distributed area are load balancing and communication compression.
-Participating roles include theory, methodology, engineering and promotion.
+The works explore the heterogeneity composition in federated learning primarily from the perspective of information composition, with methods towards information theory and optimization.

 - **Efficient AI**:
 Efficient AI is the recent major engagements and expected future major directions.
 To improve efficiency, especially training, in AI applications, the works in hands are mainly about data-centric AI and optimization.

 - **Generative Model**:
 Works about Generative Model interest me the most recently.
 The big hitter, generative model well-supported by diffusion theory, bring me back to the wonders of physics.
 A theoretically grounded approach is always fascinating.
-There are countless ideas whenever thermodynamics is mentioned, and in the diffusion model I vaguely see the unification of chemical entropy and information entropy on stochastic processes from the Bayesian view.

 - **LLM Safety and Privacy**:
 Another big hitter, LLM, and its practical generation tasks are also of my interests.
-Being the moon, this field in has a lot of special phenomena as well as things that need to be explained, all of which titillate the curiosity.
-Similarly, there are a lot of industrial things that need to be solved, for the sake of sixpence, such as, effiicency, human value alignment and privacy.
-The variety of empirical phenomena of deep learning at scale is equally fascinating.
+A lot of industrial issues that need to be solved, effiicency, human value alignment and privacy.

 Newest Works (Selected)
 ======